BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Orcish Fury.** When you roll a critical success on an attack with a melee weapon, add you weapon damage an additional time to the total damage.

-**Pride above Death.** When you would suffer one Wound, you can choose to ignore it.
+**Pride above Death.** When you would suffer one Injury, you can choose to ignore it.
 You can use this ability once per day.

 ## The New Folk